SystemsApproach/sdn/trellis.rst

   running in production with the former.

-* Trellis supports a wide-range of L2/L3 features, all re-implemented as SDN control apps (with the exception of Quagga, which is used to exchange BGP routes with external peers).
+* Trellis supports a wide-range of L2/L3 features, all re-implemented as SDN control apps (with the exception of a DHCP server used to relay DHCP requests and a Quagga BGP server used to exchange BGP routes with external peers).
 Trellis implements L2 connectivity within each server rack, and L3 connectivity between racks.

 * Trellis supports access/edge networking technologies, such as PON and RAN, including support for (a) routing IP traffic to/from devices